Holi0317/md2bbc.js/README.md

 Plugin for [marked](https://github.com/chjj/marked) that convert markdown to bbcode.

+## To Users
+Hey!
+I am online and ready to use.
+Check the deployed version [here](https://holi0317.github.io/md2bbc-web).

 ## Install
 `npm install --save md2bbc marked` if you are using node.js or browserify, or;